AshirAzeem-Developer/react-native-architecture/README.md

 1.  download the code in zip
 2.  delete `.gitignore` from downloaded zip
-3.  paste it inside your project and run the command below
+3. run the command below

 Add the following dependencies: